-Policy 4-1617: Implement the following roadway links that would help improve traffic flow in the Heights.
+Policy 4-17: Implement the following roadway links that would help improve traffic flow in the Heights.

 - Link Front Street to Route 118, eliminating the need for trucks to pass through the downtown area.
-This connection was recommended in the Town's 1983 Development Plan as well. - Extend Downing Street west, crossing Baldwin Road, and then looping around the subdivision to meet Route 202 near the police station. - Connect Maple Hill Street to Brookside Avenue, and then consolidate the Brookside, Maple Hill and Triangle Center driveways into a single curb cut, reducing turning movements on Route 118. - Enhance the pedestrian cut-through between Kear and Underhill, to create a stronger pedestrian connection between Town Hall and the commercial core.
+This connection was recommended in the Town's 1983 Development Plan as well. - Extend Downing Street west, crossing Baldwin Road, and then looping around the subdivision to meet Route 202 near the police station.
+Also explore a further extension along the eastern of FDR Park, meeting Route 202 adjacent to Yorktown High School.

+- Connect Maple Hill Street to Brookside Avenue, and then consolidate the Brookside, Maple Hill and Triangle Center driveways into a single curb cut, reducing turning movements on Route 118. - Provide a pedestrian cut-through between Kear and Underhill, to create a stronger pedestrian connection between Town Hall and the commercial core.
 It should have pedestrian-scale lighting.

-Policy 4-1718: Make the Front Street area into a business park with improved landscaping, sidewalks, facades, and signs.
+Policy 4-18: Make the Front Street area into a business park with improved landscaping, sidewalks, facades, and signs.

-- Where feasible, provide enhanced buffers along rear property lines. - Promote a business improvement district in order to develop a plan and raise funding for such improvements.
+- Where feasible, provide enhanced buffers along rear property lines. - Organize businesses into a business improvement district in order to develop a plan and raise funding for such improvements.

-Policy 4-1819: Create ornamental gateways at the entrances to Yorktown Heights.
+Policy 4-19: Create ornamental gateways at the entrances to Yorktown Heights.